paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 ## Build an App from Source in a Subdirectory

-By default, the .Net Core Build Buildpack will consider the root directory of your codebase to be the project directory.
+By default, the Paketo .NET buildpack will consider the root directory of your codebase to be the project directory.
 This directory should contain a C#, F#, or Visual Basic Project file.
 If your project directory is not located at the root of your source code you will need to set a custom project path.